AlexanderGRTCh/tennis-match-scorekeeper/README.md

 This is a small but complete tennis match simulator and viewer.
 The engine decides point outcomes with a simple momentum model and the GUI renders a horizontal court with a short animated rally for each point.
 I focused on clean structure and repeatable visuals rather than throwing in heavy assets or physics, so it’s easy to read and tweak.

+Why It Matters

+Momentum bias turns a toy simulator into a thinking tool.
+You can form a hypothesis about how small nudges shape match flow, visualize the effect immediately, and iterate with parameters that are safe and observable.
+Deterministic runs and the live bias bar make experiments repeatable so decisions are based on behavior rather than anecdotes.

+Skills Demonstrated

+Simulation, probabilistic modeling, deterministic systems, UI, event loops, performance tuning.

+Teamwork Readiness

+Clean modules, readable code, and seed‑based reproducibility that makes reviews and bug reports concrete.

 Getting Started

 Install Python 3.10 or newer.
 Create a virtual environment if that’s your workflow.
 Install the only runtime dependency with: